DickChang/ultimate_object_detection/README.md

 pip install ultralytics

 # TODO
+The initial yolov8x detection works, but doesn't point out the objects specific to the game of Ultimate.
-use roboflow to anotate a dataset. at least 1000 samples. ideally 2000+
+- use roboflow to anotate a dataset. at least 1000 samples. ideally 2000+

 # Results
 ## Basic yolov8x object detection